 Plumbing Vent: How to Tell if It Is Clogged

 Plumbing vents regulate the air pressure in a plumbing system.
 They do this by ventilating air out through their opening which is usually located on the roof of a building.
 For improved ventilation, it is recommended that vents are left uncovered.
-The absence of a protective cap leaves the vent vulnerable to clogs by environmental elements like birds, trees, and debris.
+However, the absence of a protective cap leaves the vent vulnerable to clogs by environmental elements like birds, trees, and debris.

 Clogged vents prevent the drain from functioning optimally and cause a range of plumbing issues.
 I’ve put together the key indicators of a clogged plumbing vent to help you diagnose a clog in your vent.